JAMS-Lab/Riemannian-Geometry-Networks/README.md

 # 🧠 Riemannian Neural Network for Multiclass Motor Imagery EEG Classification

-This repository provides the official implementation of our multiclass classification framework for motor imagery (MI) EEG data, combining Riemannian geometry with neural networks.
+This repository provides the implementation of our multiclass classification framework for motor imagery (MI) EEG data, combining Riemannian geometry with neural networks.

 ## 🔍 Overview